adlnet/xAPI-Spec/xAPI.md

 * The LRS MUST accept requests with a version header of "1.0" as if the version header was "1.0.0".
 * The LRS MUST reject requests with version header prior to "1.0.0" unless such requests are routed to a fully conformant implementation of the prior version specified in the header.
-* The LRS MUST accept requests with a version header starting with "1.0.".
+* The LRS MUST accept requests with a version header starting with "1.0." if the request is otherwise valid.
 * The LRS MUST reject requests with a version header of "1.1.0" or greater.
 * The LRS MUST make these rejects by responding with an HTTP 400 error including a short description of the problem.